UNCOVER: A NIRSpec Census of Lensed Galaxies at z=8.50-13.08 Probing a High AGN Fraction and Ionized Bubbles in the Shadow: Bubbles in the Shadow at

 In Section~\ref{sec:measure}, we find that the $z_{\rm break}$ measurements are underestimated in ID20466 and ID10646, compared to their $z_{\rm line}$ measurements.
 This is caused by the non-zero fluxes at the blueward of the Ly$\alpha$ emission in the prism spectra.
 Such an enhanced transmission of the Ly$\alpha$ line and continuum is thought to be attributed to the presence of the so-called proximity zone, which has often been observed around high-redshift luminous quasars due to their strong radiation making the surrounding IGM neutral gas fully ionized \citep[e.g.,][]{eilers2017}.
 In addition to the unambiguous AGN feature observed in ID20466 via the broad H$\beta$ line, ID10646 also shows several uniquely high ionization lines (e.g., \niv1487, \civ1549, \heii\,1640), suggesting the presence of an AGN and/or star-forming activities that produce the strong radiation.
 Furthermore, ID20466 and ID10646 turn out to be the same redshift with a physical distance of 380~kpc in the source plane, where they might reside in the same ionized bubble.

 Figure~\ref{fig:zoomin} presents the zoom-in 2D+1D prism spectra of ID10646 and ID20466 with the expected wavelength of the Ly$\alpha$ break based on $z_{\rm line}$ (magenta vertical line).
-In both spectra, we clearly identify the emission in the blueward of the Ly$\alpha$ break, indicating the presence of ionized bubbles around these systems.
-To evaluate the proximity zone radius $R_{\rm p}$, we model the IGM absorption in the same manner as \cite{totani2006}.
+In both spectra, we clearly identify the emission in the blueward of the Ly$\alpha$ break, indicating the presence of ionized bubbles around these systems. \tcb{Note that NIRSpec meets the requirement of wavelength accuracy of 1/8 of a resolution element \citep{boker2023}, corresponding to $\sim$1/4 pixel, and thus the uncertainty of the wavelength calibration is not the cause.} To evaluate the proximity zone radius $R_{\rm p}$, we model the IGM absorption in the same manner as \cite{totani2006}.
 For the intrinsic rest-frame UV spectrum, we perform a power-law fit at 1.2--2.0$\mu$m, masking the $\pm0.05\mu$m range of the bright emission lines detected in the spectrum.
 We then convolve the best-fit power law with the spectral resolution of NIRSpec/prism, multiply the IGM absorption model, and infer the best-fit $R_{\rm p}$ value from the minimum $\chi^{2}$ method.
 Although the blueward of the Ly$\alpha$ line is also clearly detected from ID20466, we conduct this measurement only for ID10646, because of the difficulties from i) the absence of the blueward of the Ly$\alpha$ continuum in the spectrum, ii) the uncertainty in modeling the intrinsic SED with its heavily dust-reddened nature, and iii) the uncertainty in modeling the intrinsic Ly$\alpha$ line profile with the current spectral resolution.